HirbodBehnam/MTProtoProxyInstaller/README.md

 2. Your server is low-end.
 3. You are serving a small group of people.
 (Like family or small company)
 4. You want to disable to access users without random padding.
 [See here](#secure-only)
+5. You also have another application running on your server.
+(Openvpn, shadowsocks, nginx or ...)

 Otherwise, use official proxy.
 #### Performance?